A woman elegantly holds a glass of red wine

 How Much Is a Serving of Wine?

-Woman holding a glass of red wine
+A woman elegantly holds a glass of red wine

 What’s the serving size of wine?
 One standard serving of wine is equivalent to 5 oz or 150 mL.
 This is based on the concept of a standard drink measurement, which allows for a more uniform way to measure alcohol.
 In the US, one standard drink is 0.6 oz of pure alcohol, which is about 5 oz of wine with an average alcohol by volume (ABV) of 12%.